-Sabres notebook: Kyle Okposo and Casey Fitzgerald added to Covid protocol list
+Sabres Notebook: Kyle Okposo and Casey Fitzgerald added to Covid protocol list

 "They don’t have to worry about an opponent, so we’re going to have to push them a little harder as coaches," he said.
 "They can afford to take in a little more information now.
 But different than training camp, it’s all film from last game, it’s film from the game before, it’s film specifically to you and your skill set, which you don’t do that as much in training camp because you don’t have the repetitions against NHL competition.

 "We have extra time, we’ll use it and we’ll target things different.
 And it’s a silver lining in an NHL schedule.
-You don’t get this often and we’ll take advantage of it."
+You don’t get this often and we’ll take advantage."

-The Sabres blew a 3-1 lead after two periods Saturday in Boston and suffered a 4-3 overtime defeat.
-It's an NHL-high sixth time this year the Sabres lost when leading after 40 minutes (7-2-4).
-There are 25 teams in the league who have no more than two losses when leading after two periods.

-"It seems like when we get into trouble. our challenge is management with the puck," Granato said.
-"When I go back through the game, and I look at the chances that were given up, we had the puck on our stick and didn't execute.
-So a little bit like an operator error, it's not a systematic breakdown.
-It's you had your two options, and you fumbled the puck, turned it over and we didn't make a clean play.

 Peterka honored by AHL